 Julia then got us to reflect on allyship in the context of BOOST and what genuine allyship looks like.
 Allyship was something we covered in-depth during Cohort 1 and following feedback, we decided to look at this in more detail for this year’s cohort.

 There was thought-provoking discussion on how we approach race and culture in the workplace and more widely.
 The group reflected on the idea of ‘colour-blindness’ and ‘treating everyone the same’ which was very much a part of 1990/2000’s thinking and how damaging this approach had been.
 In particular, leaders were encouraged to recognise and notice when diversity is lacking – especially within their senior leadership teams.
-Doing so makes us acknowledge difference which should then prompt us to take proactive action to address inequality.
+Doing so makes us acknowledge difference which should then prompt us to take proactive action to address inequality

 We approached the concept of privilege as not having to take other people’s response to your race, culture or ethnicity into account before carrying out certain actions or going about our daily lives.
 Taking racialised ideas or norms into account can lead to people hiding their heritage or discounting themselves, or adapting to painful experiences of being discriminated against or overlooked.
 Privilege can then be seen as a freedom from not having to take racial responses to you into account.
 This is an unearned freedom, that relates to not being from an ethnically diverse background, rather than hard work or effectiveness in the workplace.